 I am listening to the evergreens of classic music in this beautiful old church (first documented in 1116 respectively) with its lush décor and feel tired but happy and thankful for the wonderful day I have been given.
 Most of tonight’s music is well known and has the effect of relaxation and we could not have asked for more.
 In Italy you see Pinocchio on every corner shop so we discussed this classic a lot but the ancient myth around Leda seems to be very present here; and Medusa, the archangel Michael, David, Leonardo Da Vinci, heaven and hell, saints, fauns and centaurs can be seen everywhere.
 Of course Ms. J.K.
 Rowling called her centaur Firenze!

 We will go to bed smiling and think of what else will await us tomorrow in this beautiful place on Earth.

-The Auditorium di Santo Stefano (St. Stephen Auditorium) is in the Piazza Santo Stefano 1 in 50122 Florence.
+The Auditorium di Santo Stefano (St. Stephen Auditorium) is in the centre of Florence.

-Tickets for the Florence Chamber Orchestra cost between 25 and 50 Euro.
+Ticket prices for the Florence Chamber Orchestra start from 25 Euro.

 We bought ours directly at the venue.
 For online booking in advance visit www.florenceconcerts.it